 Climatic data are evaluated in the vicinity of the Prado Basin to characterize trends, and to determine if these trends contribute to impacts on the riparian habitat.
 The climate monitoring program utilizes two types of publicly available, spatially-gridded datasets.
-Task 3 includes the annual collection of the spatially-gridded datasets for water year 2023 (October 2022 - September 2023), and the checking and uploading of the data to the PBHSP database.
-The scope of this task is consistent with the work performed for the previous FY.
+Task 3 includes the annual collection of the spatially-gridded datasets for water year 2024 (October 2023 - September 2024), and the checking and uploading of the data to the PBHSP database.
+The scope of this task is consistent with the work performed for the previous fiscal year.